wasikurosaki/teebay/readme.md

 Authorization: Bearer <your_token>
 ```

-## 💡 Developer Notes

-This project implements a robust rental validation system that prevents double-booking of products during overlapping time periods.
-The backend validates rental requests against existing bookings to ensure availability.

 ## 👨‍💻 My Experience

 This project was a great learning experience for me as I got to work with some new technologies.
 I started by designing the database using PostgreSQL and Prisma, which was a fun and insightful process.
 Once the database structure was ready, I moved on to creating the resolvers and controllers.
 Implementing the login and signup functionality was straightforward, and I didn't face any major hurdles there.

 After completing all the APIs, I tested them thoroughly using Postman to ensure they worked as expected.
 Once I had the backend foundation ready, I began working on the frontend.
 To be honest, I didn't focus much on the design aspect.
 Looking back, there are plenty of ways I could have improved the UI, but I decided to concentrate more on ensuring the features and functionality worked smoothly.

-One tricky part of the project was handling a specific corner case for the "rent product" feature.
+One corner case of the project was handling a specific corner case for the "rent product" feature.
 The challenge was to check the rental period to make sure that a product couldn't be rented by someone else during an overlapping time frame.
 I solved this by adding the necessary checks and logic in the rent product controller, which felt rewarding once it was working perfectly.

 Overall, it was a fulfilling experience, and I'm happy with how I was able to tackle the tasks while learning along the way.
 There's definitely room for improvement, but I feel I've grown a lot through this project!